-At the beginning of the month, I submitted a 16,500 word research project on Flipped Learning, the culmination of 3 years research and countless hours of reading, studying and interviewing the students involved in the research.
+Last year, I submitted a 16,500 word research project on Flipped Learning, the culmination of 3 years research and countless hours of reading, studying and interviewing the students involved in the research.
 Free now from the shackles of said research I feel that there are some insights worthy of sharing that could help us all learn.

 The findings were largely unexpected and got me thinking about the potential of a few ideas, chiefly the merits of actually interviewing students as the main actors and experts in any learning process.

 To give these ideas a little context it makes sense to share with you all the purpose of my research project.
 Those that know me will know I am an advocate of Flipped Learning (FL) so I designed a research question with the specific aim of finding out some new information in this field.

 To what extent is Flipped Learning an effective pedagogical approach for improving student motivation and learning in the secondary school setting?

 To answer this I had to literally immerse myself in the research so lent heavily on qualitative data collection through participant interviews.
 To say I underestimated the workload involved in interviewing students is an understatement, it’s epic!